rollbar/rollbar.js/docs/configuration.md

   - Set by calling `global()` on any notifier
   - Merges/overwrites previous configuration
   - Currently, the only supported option is `itemsPerMinute`
-- Per-notifier configuration - Context and/or Payload
+- Per-notifier configuration - context and/or payload
   - Affects only the notifier you call `configure()` on
-  - Child notifiers inherit this configuration
   - Merges/overwrites previous configuration for the notifier you call `configure()` on
-- Scope configuration - Just payload
+- Scope configuration - only payload
   - Affects only the notifier created by calling `scope()`
-  - Inherited by all child notifiers
   - Only affects the payload of items sent to Rollbar, not the context

+All child notifiers, (created with ```Rollbar.scope()```) will inherit configuration from their parent notifier.

 ## Global configuration example